rpatterson/prunerr/README.rst

 indexers.
 Items from private indexers with high ratios should be kept around as long as possible to build user total ratio whereas items from public indexers with low ratios should be kept around as long as possible to preserve access in the community/ecosystem.
-Finally, deleting any item still imported in the Servarr only because it hit the ratio threshold is the biggest waste since it doesn't free any space.
+Finally, deleting any item still imported in a Servarr library only because it hit the ratio threshold is the biggest waste since it doesn't free any space.
 So I wrote Prunerr to prune download items in the correct order.

 The use case for Prunerr is not tracker ratio racing.
 It's goal is to seed as long as possible and to seed as much of your library as possible.
 This should have some